espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32/index.md

 ### Install Swift

-Download and install [Swift 6.1 (nightly)](https://www.swift.org/install) from the official Swift website.
-Ensure that the swiftc compiler is available in your system's PATH.
+Download and install [Swift 6.1 (nightly)](https://www.swift.org/install) from the official Swift website or use [Swiftly installation tool](https://swiftlang.github.io/swiftly/).
+Ensure that the `swiftc` compiler is available in your system's PATH.

 Configure `TOOLCHAINS` environment variable with the version of the installed Swift 6.